HEX CASE

 Reading bottom-up: 10101111

-Converting binary to hexadecimal is fast because of the direct bit mapping.
-Pad the binary number with leading zeros to make its length a multiple of 4.
-Then, split it into 4-bit chunks (nibbles) and translate each chunk into its single hex equivalent.
+To convert binary to hexadecimal quickly, first pad the base-2 number with leading zeros to ensure its total length is a multiple of four.
+Next, separate the bits into 4-bit chunks known as nibbles, starting from the right side, and directly translate each chunk into its corresponding single base-16 alphanumeric character.

 Split: 1010 | 1111